Lava-Code/Evaluate-News-Article/README.md

                     ## Evaluate News Article  with Natural Language Processing

-## The goal of this project is to give you practice with
+## The goal of this project is to give me practice with

 Create a single app using webPack No framewrok neded Setting up Webpack